futoin/cid-tool/README.rst

     cid service reload <entry_point> <instance_id> <pid> [--deployDir=<deploy_dir>]
         Helper for system init to gracefully reload pre-configured service.
         Note: if reload is not supported then reload acts as "stop" to force restart.

+    cid sudoers [<sudo_entity>] [--skip-key-management]
+        Output ready sudoers entries specific to current OS.
+        Current user is used by default, unless overridden.
+        Only repository adding and package installation is allowed.
+        For better security, it's possible to disable trusted signing key management with --skip-key-management.

 Excplicit futoin.json example
 -----------------------------